GarrettArm/react-tutorial/my_notes.md

 ### Controlled Components

-Forms are a good use-case.
+Forms are a good case for controlled components.
 It could both describe how it's rendered + describe how it does.

 ```jsx
 class NameForm extends React.Component {